-Writing a recommendation letter for a student or colleague can take some time.
+Writing a recommendation letter for a student or colleague takes time and effort.
+You have to write it with careful attention so as not to sound too patronizing.
 Also, it needs extra effort to compose a letter that will strengthen an applicant’s interest, whether for a promotion, college admission, or legal process.
 A thank-you letter does not only display the applicant’s courtesy to the recommendation letter’s author, but it will also heighten the chance of requesting another letter if necessary in the future.
 Find out more by reading this article.
 Read More

 A thank-you letter for recommendation is not necessarily an over-the-top display of gratitude.
 Often, it is a well-written paragraph or two that tells about the applicant’s progress.
 The best thank-you letters are the ones that appreciate a recommendation effort.
 It is a recognition to someone who had spent some time to provide a character reference on other people’s behalf.

 How Do You Write a Heartfelt Thank-you Letter for Recommendation?

 Writing a thank-you letter for recommendation is not as challenging as you think.
 For some, showing gratitude is a natural response to a person who supported their endeavors, which is a good stepping stone for the letter.
 Even though you can opt to deliver this letter through email, a handwritten message will make a personal impact.
 Nevertheless, it is the thought that counts when it comes to letters of gratification.
 Here are simple steps that will guide you on writing a letter of this variety.
 More on this below: